 Did Scotsman Henry Sinclair beat Columbus to America by 94 years?

-Today marks the 620th Anniversary of Henry Sinclair becoming the first European to set foot in North America (allegedly) almost 100 years before Christopher Columbus arrived to claim the credit.
+On 2 June 1398 Henry Sinclair (allegedly) became the first European to set foot in North America – almost 100 years before Christopher Columbus arrived to claim the credit.

-Henry, Jarl of Orkney and Baron of Roslin is believed to have landed in Nova Scotia on 2 June 1398 before moving on to Massachusetts and staying a year in the New World.
+Henry, Jarl of Orkney and Baron of Roslin is believed to have landed in Nova Scotia before moving on to Massachusetts and staying a year in the New World.

 The story appears to be collaborated by several possible clues, including a carved stone in Westford, Mass which looks to be inscribed with the outline of an armoured knight bearing the crest of Clan Gunn.